 1. Add value to their spending

 It could be a free product sample, extra service, extended subscription, or slashed pricing.
-But remember to carry this effort onto your social media channels—it gives you opportunity to increase the engagement on your social channels and push your brand’s voice into the ongoing holiday chatter.
+But remember to carry this effort into your social media channels—it gives you the opportunity to increase the engagement on your social channels and push your brand’s voice into the ongoing holiday chatter.

 2. Help them with the season’s schedule

 Of course, there’s more than one way to add value.
 If tweaking your sales strategy doesn’t fit your overall business plan, you can consider simply embodying the spirit of the holidays and helping your customers out.
 This is exactly the route that Barnes and Noble took a few Christmases ago.
 With a trending hashtag #BNGiftTip, they helped their audience with book suggestions and tips, using the hashtag almost like a Q&A forum and encouraging people to give books as gifts.

 — Barnes & Noble (@BNBuzz) November 7, 2014

 If you can’t directly slash prices or do giveaways, ensure that you offer value in some way.
 Keep a dedicated staff around to help with questions, ideas, and tips, and help your customers in ways that your regular business schedule may not give room for.
 Go that extra mile this season.

 3. Add value to a cause

 Maybe you don’t want to go down the same route everyone’s taking.
 Maybe giving big discounts or raining freebies on potential customers seems a little excessive, and you don’t have a lot of holiday staff around to help with an elaborate campaign.
 Not to worry.